Couscous

 Couscous is a yellowish, granular pasta that's originally from the Mediterranean.
 This wheat-grain semolina is the North African equivalent of rice.

 Couscous is the national dish of Morocco, couscous was introduced by the indigenous Berbers.
-Couscous is traditionally steamed in a special utensil called a couscoussier which is a two-chambered couscoussiere, whereas couscous is cooked or steamed in the upper chamber while a stew of meat and vegetables cooks in the bottom chamber while the aromatic steam rises through the perforated second chamber to cook the couscous and add additional flavors to the couscous.
+Couscous is traditionally steamed in a special utensil called a couscoussier which is a two-chambered couscoussier, whereas couscous is cooked or steamed in the upper chamber while a stew of meat and vegetables cooks in the bottom chamber while the aromatic steam rises through the perforated second chamber to cook the couscous and add additional flavors to the couscous.
 Any good steamer will work although you will have to put a fine mesh cloth inside the steamer basket to keep the small granular couscous from falling through the perforated holes in the steamer basket unless you wet the couscous with water and let set for about 30 minutes prior to placing into the steamer.

 Recipe and comments from Mickey Porter February 19, 1999 with additional web notes on 12-27-08.